Open Nav

 QBs on Potent Offenses

 QBs who lead potent offenses and have a high number of pass attempts per game are generally consistent fantasy performers.
 Yes, QBs are generally not high draft picks in most leagues.
-Same here.
-But you do want a good one because of their week-to-week consistency.
+But the weekly reliability of high-end QBs makes them more valuable in guillotine.

 Some QB stats that create a high floor: